PascalMuenzer/ScoreBarChart/README.md

 First the user is asked to define the number of scores.

-As an example, 2 is entered as the number of scores to display.
+For example, 2 is entered as the number of scores to display.

 `Number of Scores: 2`